 Teaching and Learning

-New Writing North designs and co-delivers an industry module as part of the Creative Writing Masters programme and we teach on the undergraduate programme in Creative Writing.
-We also contribute teaching and host student placements from the Cultural Management Masters.
+New Writing North also designs and co-delivers an industry module as part of the Creative Writing MA programme and we teach on the undergraduate programme in Creative Writing.
+We also contribute teaching and host student placements from the Cultural Management MA.

 We offer a paid 12-month digital marketing internship for a Northumbria graduate every year.
 We also participate in student employability activities including placements and employability training.

 Each year as part of the Northern Writers’ Awards we offer a special award for university students and alumni which sees the winning writer receive on-going support to develop their creative ambitions.

 Research and Impact